mtlynch/mtlynch.io/content/posts/logpaste/index.md

 ## Layering in Litestream for cloud data syncing

 One of Litestream's biggest strengths is that it's completely independent of my application.
 My LogPaste code never calls into a Litestream API or does anything special to allow syncing.
-Litestream just does its job quietly in the background
+Litestream just quietly does its job in the background

 To layer in Litestream on top of LogPaste, I created a custom Docker container.
 Generally, Docker containers should hold Just One Service, but I sometimes bend this rule to facilitate deployment.
 It's orders of magnitude easier to deploy a single, independent Docker container than two containers that need to coordinate with each other.

-My [Dockerfile](https://github.com/mtlynch/logpaste/blob/e6658318af9be4c72e73c6cba7730e98d238076b/Dockerfile) built the LogPaste executable and pulls down the Linux executable for Litestream.
+LogPaste's [Dockerfile](https://github.com/mtlynch/logpaste/blob/e6658318af9be4c72e73c6cba7730e98d238076b/Dockerfile) builds the LogPaste executable and pulls down the Linux executable for Litestream.
 The interesting part of my Docker setup is the [`docker_entrypoint` script](https://github.com/mtlynch/logpaste/blob/e6658318af9be4c72e73c6cba7730e98d238076b/docker_entrypoint), which runs when the container launches.

-The script begins by creating a [Litestream configuration file](https://litestream.io/reference/config/), which specifies the cloud storage location where Litestream should sync the database.
+The script begins by creating a [Litestream configuration file](https://litestream.io/reference/config/), which specifies the cloud storage location where Litestream syncs my database.
 Because the container creates this file at runtime, anyone can reuse my Docker image to create their own LogPaste server by replacing these runtime S3 variables.

 ```bash
 cat > /etc/litestream.yml <<EOF